dyu/ffi-overhead/README.md

 - go

 To initialize, exec:
-tup init
+- tup init

-// begin workaround for go (I've to figure out how to pass rpath to go) tup upd cd newplus sudo ln -s $PWD/libnewplus.so /usr/lib/libnewplus.so
+Workaround for go (I've to figure out how to pass rpath to go)
-// end
+- tup upd
+- cd newplus
+- sudo ln -s $PWD/libnewplus.so /usr/lib/libnewplus.so

 To compile, exec:
-./compile-all.sh
+- ./compile-all.sh

 To run, exec:
-./run-all.sh
+- ./run-all.sh

 The main files:
 - newplus/plus.c